You’ve made a smart decision taking a holiday in Barcelona.

 The system is quiet, clean, and efficient.
 The air conditioning on the trains is great even though on the platform it can get sauna-like in summertime.
 This is your main mode of transport.

 Check out my article on using the Barcelona metro.

 The Barcelona bus system covers a lot of ground and runs frequently.
 You’ll never wait more than 15 minutes.

 The new futuristic-looking fleet of buses which are slowly taking over the city are electric, silent, and have wifi.
 The only problem you’ll face is the need for slightly better navigation skills or knowledge of the city – so study up!

-Delving more into the regional specialties of Catalonia we find the irresistibly simple pan con tomate: an accompaniment to any tapa or main dish.
+For regional specialties of Catalonia we find the irresistibly simple pan con tomate: an accompaniment to any tapa or main dish.
 Grilled bread is rubbed with garlic and fresh tomato and drizzled in a good olive oil.